After a year traveling the world, I returned home to Denver to contemplate my life and figure out my next steps.

 Part of founding a startup is learning to live on nothing, all while pouring your own money into it.
 So to help with that financial aspect, I spent last winter living in Merida and Playa del Carmen, Mexico.
 That allowed me to finally experience life as a “digital nomad,” as well as to explore some more of the many awesome things to do in Mexico).

 I then returned home to Denver, Colorado, where I’ve taken on some additional work.
-Blogging doesn’t really pay the bills yet, and the start up definitely doesn’t, so I’ve picked up a few solo legal projects to make ends meet.
+Blogging makes money but doesn’t fully pay the bills just yet, so I’ve picked up a few other online projects to make ends meet.
 Oh, and I’m working on a legal marketing site I hope to launch soon.

 In short, I’ve been really, really, really busy lately.